herijooj/Kanye-Vault/Lyrics/Albums/5. My Beautiful Dark Twisted Fantasy/Snips/At the end of it, you know we both were wrong.md

 # At the End of It, You Know We Both Were Wrong

-I'll call you bitch for short
+> [!quote] At the End of It, You Know We Both Were Wrong I'll call you bitch for short
 As a last resort and my first resort
 You call me motherfucker for long